AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-46/acsd-55100-graphql-does-not-return-products-beyond-10k-in-the-search-results.md

 <u>Expected results</u>:

 Total_count = *15k*
-It should be possible to show all the products.
+You should be able to show all of the products.

 <u>Actual results</u>: